 Park City, Utah is normally thought of as a ski town just outside of Salt Lake City, but summer in Park City is fun for all ages, too.
 One of the best Park City summer experiences is Utah Olympic Park Summer Gold Pass.
 Summer Gold Pass lets adventurous, active families participate in tons of amazing activities for one set price.

 As an Amazon Associate I earn from qualifying purchases.

 Best known as one of the venues from the 2002 Winter Olympics, Utah Olympic Park has been transformed into an adventure park plus athletic training facility.
 Visitors can explore two free on-site museums at Utah Olympic Park plus challenge themselves with Summer Gold Pass activities.

 What is the Utah Olympic Park Summer Gold Pass?

 Summer Gold Pass provides three and a half hours of unlimited access to most Utah Olympic Park summer activities for one set price.
 The summer bobsled experience and zip line tour are available for an additional fee.

 How Much Is The Summer Gold Pass?

-Utah Olympic Park Summer Gold Pass runs $75 per person during most of the summer.
+The 2023 Utah Olympic Park Summer Gold Pass runs $85 per person May 28 to July 1 or $85 per person July 2 to August 14.
 Choose either a 9:30am to 1pm pass or 2pm until 5:30pm slot when purchasing the gold pass.

 What Utah Olympic Park Summer Activities Are Available?